You are here

 Consider deprescribing.
-This is a collaborative process with the patient and/or their carer.
+This should be a collaborative process.
 It encourages safe and effective withdrawal of medicines that are no longer appropriate, beneficial or wanted.
 It is guided by a person-centred approach and shared decision-making.

-Use covert administration for as short a time as possible and consider if the person’s capacity to consent changes.
+Use covert administration for as short a time as possible.
+Consider if the person’s capacity to consent changes.

 Plan regular formal reviews of whether covert administration is still needed.
-Set review timescales on individual circumstances and record the review outcome.
+Set review timescales on individual circumstances.
+Record the review outcome.

 When we inspect

-GP practices should take measures to make sure medicines are prescribed:
+GP practices should make sure medicines are prescribed:

-- in accordance with individual best interests decisions.
+- in accordance with individual best interest decisions.